kirksc1/sagacious/README.md

 Reference: [PaymentServiceClient.java](sagacious-sample/src/main/java/com/github/kirksc1/sagacious/sample/orderservice/payments/PaymentServiceClient.java)

 **NOTE: @SagaParticipant may also be [customized](docs/sagaparticipant-customizations.md).**
+### Saga State
+Sagas have two key statuses that influence its behavior.
+- Completed: Indicates that all known processing is complete on the Saga.
+This processing could apply to either successful processing or processing of compensating actions upon a Saga failure.
+- Failed: Indicates that a Saga has failed.

+The default SagaManager implementation is the [SimpleSagaManager](docs/simplesagamanager.md)

 ### Compensating Actions
 Within a saga, each step has a compensating action that, upon saga failure, should effectively